 Each month a group from the local church community come into school to share "Open the Book" which covers stories from the Bible and a time to reflect on what they have learnt.
 This usually involves the children acting out part of the story.
-Teachers sometimes use 'Open the Book' themes.
-Every term we worship in our church.

 Staff aim to create a peaceful setting where everyone has the opportunity to sing, pray, and have time for quiet reflection.
 Singing is an important part of the worship.
 Music is carefully chosen to create a sense of mood.
-Candles are often lit to remind the children of the presence of God.
-A table with candle/s, a wooden cross and a cloth embossed with a cross stands at the front of the School Hall
+The Trinity candle is lit to remind the children of the presence of God.
+A table with candles, a wooden cross and a cloth embossed with a cross stands at the front of the School Hall and the church year is displayed as a wheel showing referencing the different colours.